solderwire/CoolApk-Niupi/README.md

 # CoolApk-Niupi
-A simple drawing of CoolApk's Niupi (Cow with beer) emoji with C and EasyX
+A simple drawing of CoolApk's iconic Niupi (Cow holding a glass of beer) emoji with C and EasyX

 This is not a project by CoolApk.